-Having 10 graduated children with a homeschool education, Charlotte shares successes and failures in homeschooling high school.
-She not only has a seasoned parent's perspective, but having been recruited by Berry College as Coordinator of Homeschool Admission she also has an admission counselor's perspective.
-A year-by-year overview of how to approach homeschooling through high school, including transcripts, records, AP, Honors, and dual enrollment.
+Soon to graduate their 12th child, Charlotte shares successes and failures in homeschooling high school.
+She not only has a seasoned parent’s perspective, but having been recruited by Berry College as Coordinator of Homeschool Admission she also has an admission counselor’s perspective.
+A year-by-year overview of how to approach homeschooling through high school, including transcripts, records, AP, Honors, dual enrollment, and scholarships.

 College Admissions and Scholarship Tips